 More times than I can remember, I have spent the 4:30 pm-5 pm period of time, scrambling around my kitchen, trying to figure out what I can quickly throw together for dinner before soccer practice.
+Or there were moments of trying to soothe a fussy baby and determine what we have in the cabinet and fridge for dinner.
 Can you relate?!

 Easy Meal Planning Tips for Moms

 Use theme night dinners.

 In the past, I would sit down and look through my cookbooks, Pinterest, and start to get overwhelmed because there were so many options.
 However, over this past year, I decided to use theme nights!

 Instead of trying to come up with a new plan every week, theme night dinners give you a basic framework to follow.

 Here is the current plan I am following:

 - Sunday- Salad

 Other ideas are Instapot, Stir Fry, divide up depending on the protein, vegetarian, etc.